 - 1 - 2 cups hot water

-- Saute' garlic with extra virgin olive oil in a big saucepan.
-After a couple of minutes, add onion, carrots & celery.
-Cook for 5 minutes.
+- After 2 minutes, add the onion, carrots and celery.

-- Add diced pancetta and speck.
-Toast & brown them, about 8 minutes.

-- Add tomatoes.
 Cook for another 5 minutes.

+- Add the pancetta then toast for about 8 minutes.

+- Add the tomatoes then cook for another 5 minutes.

-- Add lentils.
-Mix them to coat with the oil and vegetables, about 3 minutes.
+- Add the lentils then toss them in the saucepan, about 3 minutes.

-- Pour hot vegetable broth in the saucepan.
-Add laurel leaves.
-Bring to a boil.
-When it boils, cover and simmer for about 30 minutes or until the lentils are tender.
+- When it boils, cover and simmer on low heat for about 30 minutes or until the lentils are tender.
 Cooking time always depends on the kind of lentils used.
-If you see that the sauce is drying up, add some hot water.
+If it is drying up, add some hot water.

-- Stir in the uncooked pasta and cook for 8 minutes (ditalini cooks for 8 minutes) or following the cooking time of the pasta that you added.
-Season with pepper.
-Add salt if still needed.
+- Add the uncooked pasta and cook for 8 minutes (ditalini cooks for 8 minutes) or follow the cooking time of the pasta that you added.

-- Before servng, drizzle with extra virgin olive oil and sprinkle with parmigiano reggiano (if desired).
+- Drizzle with extra virgin olive oil and sprinkle with Parmigiano Reggiano if using.